"Sally, come quick to the Anatomy Building."

 We survived because Biebow happened not to be in Lodz at that moment,

-of his own life.
+his own life.
 Biebow would have been much better organized.
-The
+The spirit

-spirit of Daniel Weiskopf dominated the camp, his heroic death opening
+of Daniel Weiskopf dominated the camp, his heroic death opening for us

-for us a new dimension in life.
-Thus we knew that in the absence
+a new dimension in life.
+Thus we knew that in the absence of guns, a

 In 1947, two years after the end of the war, Biebow was caught in Germany